AHanen/AHanen/README.md

 - 👋 Hi, I’m @AHanen
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development (WordPress/WooCommerce)
-- 🌱 I’m currently learning ...
+- 🌱 Freelancer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on WordPress/WooCommerce
 - 📫 How to reach me ...

 <!---